-An entity relationship diagram (ERD), also known as an entity relationship model, is a graphical representation of an information system that depicts the relationships among people, objects, places, concepts or events within that system.
-An ERD is a data modeling echnique that can help define business processes and be used as the foundation for a relational database.
+An entity relationship diagram (ERD), also known as an entity relationship model, is a graphical representation that depicts relationships among people, objects, places, concepts or events within an information technology (IT) system.
+An ERD uses data modeling techniques that can help define business processes and serve as the foundation for a relational database.

 Importance of ERDs and their uses

 Entity relationship diagrams provide a visual starting point for database design that can also be used to help determine information system requirements throughout an organization.
 After a relational database is rolled out, an ERD can still serve as a reference point, should any debugging or business process re-engineering be needed later.

 However, while an ERD can be useful for organizing data that can be represented by a relational structure, it can't sufficiently represent semi-structured or unstructured data.
 It's also unlikely to be helpful on its own in integrating data into a pre-existing information system.

 ERDs are generally depicted in one or more of the following models: